godcodehunter/bit-bi-parse/README.md

 		fn try_into(self) -> Result<[u8; 14], Self::Error> {
 			/*
-				CONVERT values ​​to bytes for passing to the verification function
+				CONVERT values to bytes for passing to the verification function
 			*/
 			let b_field1 = self.field1.to_be_bytes();